Section II: 1940’s – 1980’s

 The first chair of Instrumentation Engineering was Lawrence L. Rauch, who joined the Department of Aeronautical Engineering in 1949.
 He would later serve as Acting Chair of the Electrical and Computer Engineering Department in 1972.
 During his early career at Michigan he created a number of new graduate courses in nonlinear systems, radio telemetry, instrumentation, and control systems.

-Frederick J. Beutler joined the EE Department in 1957, and that same year became director of the CICE program.
+Frederick J. Beutler joined the EE Department in 1957.
+He chaired the interdepartmental graduate programs that preceded and then included CICE for eleven years.
 His specialty was stochastic process theory and other mathematical tools for telecommunications.

 The CICE program grew to well over a hundred students with 43 affiliated faculty from five different departments, and a curriculum of almost seventy courses over the course of the next decade.
 The legacy that individuals in the CICE program left in the field of Systems and Control Engineering is tremendous.
 In fact, two current faculty, Jessy Gizzle and Jeff Fessler, have taken the names of CICE faculty as their named professorship titles, Elmer G. Gilbert and William L. Root.
 Gilbert was a Michigan educated man, earning his B.S.E. and M.S.E degrees in electrical engineering, and Ph.D. in Instrumentation Engineering before joining the Aeronautical Engineering Department.
 In control theory, he is well known for the “Gilbert realization,” and he developed the foundational results for control over a moving horizon, which underlies model predictive control (MPC).
 On the hardware side, he was a key member of the design group responsible for the conception and development of analog hybrid computer systems, and an inventor of high performance computer devices.
 Root, a well-known pioneer in statistical communication and information theory, received the Claude E. Shannon Award in 1986.
 He became officially affiliated with the EECS Department that same year.